tart-telescope/.github/profile/README.md

 ## Welcome to the TART project 👋

 The TART project is an open-source imaging radio telescope developed initially in New Zealand.
+The TART project

 ## Links

 * The project is managed by the [Electronics Research Group](https://elec.ac.nz).
 * Documentation is [here](https://tart.elec.ac.nz/doc).
+* TART is moving to version 3.
+[The old version is hosted here](https://github.com/tmolteno/TART)

+## Acknowlegements

+The TART project
 <!--

 **Here are some ideas to get you started:**